Lesterpaintstheworld/terminal-velocity/team_cipher/demande.md

 - Implémentation du personnage de Cipher dans le cadre narratif
 - Analyse des impacts économiques et sociaux du personnage
 - Plan de transition vers l'adoption de l'économie UBC
+# Project Objectives and Requirements

+## Overview
+The goal of this project is to develop a comprehensive framework for managing autonomous agents within the KinOS system.
+This includes defining the roles and responsibilities of each agent type, establishing communication protocols, and ensuring the overall coherence and effectiveness of the system.

+## Key Objectives
+1. Clearly articulate the purpose and capabilities of each agent type (SpecificationsAgent, ProductionAgent, ManagementAgent, etc.).
+2. Establish guidelines for how the agents should interact and collaborate to achieve project goals.
+3. Implement mechanisms for tracking progress, resolving conflicts, and maintaining documentation.
+4. Ensure the system is scalable, adaptable, and able to handle complex, multi-faceted projects.
+5. Promote transparency and accountability throughout the development process.

+## Requirements
+1. Maintain up-to-date specifications for each agent type, including their responsibilities, inputs, outputs, and expected behaviors.
+2. Develop a communication protocol that allows the agents to effectively share information and coordinate their activities.
+3. Implement a centralized logging and reporting system to track project progress, identify bottlenecks, and measure performance.
+4. Establish a conflict resolution process to handle disagreements or inconsistencies between agents.
+5. Ensure the system is designed with flexibility in mind, allowing for the addition or modification of agent types as needed.
+6. Provide comprehensive documentation, including user guides, technical specifications, and best practices for working with the KinOS framework.